-The Network has been made possible by Higher Education Innovation Funding within UCLan’s Lancashire Law School.
+The Network has been made possible by Higher Education Innovation Funding within UCLan’s School of Law and Social Science.
 In part, the funding is to enable and promote knowledge transfer between the University and communities.

 The aim is to create an environment that attracts and engages with excellent theoretical and ‘real life’ applications of research and practice from academics and practitioners.
 Recent collaborations, for example, have seen research staff evaluate Restorative Justice and ‘hate crime’ projects within the North West.